arduino/docs-content/content/hardware/06.edu/carriers/braccio-carrier/datasheet/datasheet.md

 ### Peripherals

-- **display model**
+- **JAX133T-IF05**
     - Display module to allow Braccio ++ to deploy visual information.
+The module is based on 240RGBX240 Dot-Matrix TFT LCD via FPC interface.
 It is possible to interconnect via Display Connector J1 found on Arduino® Braccio Carrier.

     |  Compatible Connector      |
     | -------------------------- |
     |  J1 (Display CONN)         |

-- Switronic IT-1501-G
+- **Switronic IT-1501-G**
     - Joystick module to allow Braccio ++ manoeuvre.
 It is possible to interconnect via J3 & J4 Board Connector found on Arduino® Braccio Carrier.

     |  Compatible Connector      |